Tahirkhan7/Emotion-Based-Music-Player/README.md

 # emotion-based-music-player
-This is a project using machine learning for detecting emotions based on the expression of the users.
+This is a project using machine learning for detecting emotions based on the expression of the users and playe the music according to that emotions.
 The interface is made up of HTML, CSS and JS, and the main code is of Python.

 This code is developed in Ubuntu Linux, with eel , opencv and Python downloaded.